Villa Emo: History

-Historians unfortunately do not have firm chronology of dates on the design, construction, or the commencement of the new building: the years 1555 or 1558 is estimated to have been when the building was designed, while the construction was thought to have been undertaken between 1558 and 1561.
+Historians do not have firm chronology of dates on the design, construction, or the commencement of the new building: the years 1555 or 1558 is estimated to have been when the building was designed, while the construction was thought to have been undertaken between 1558 and 1561.
 There is no evidence showing that the villa was built by 1549: however, it has been documented to have been built by 1561.
 The 1560s saw the interior decoration added and the consecration of the chapel in the west barchesse in 1567.
 The date of completion is put at 1565; a document which attests to the marriage of Leonardo di Alvise with Cornelia Grimani has lasted from that year.

 Partial alterations were made to the Villa Emo in 1744 by Francesco Muttoni.
 Arches within both wings that were close to the central build were sealed off and additional residential areas were created.
 The ceilings were altered in 1937–1940.
 The villa and its surrounding estate were purchased in 2004 by an institution and further restorations were made.
 Since 1996, it has been conserved as part of the World Heritage Site "City of Vicenza and the Palladian Villas of the Veneto".

 The villa is at the centre of an extensive area that bears centuriation, or land divisions, and extends northward.
 The landscape of Fanzolo has a continuous history since Roman times and it has been suggested that the layout of the villa reflects the straight lines of the Roman roads.